Homeostasis and set-point weight is a process that our bodies settle into as it gets used to the changes that we’ve made to successfully lose weight.

-So, what is homeostasis in terms of weight loss?
+What is homeostasis in regards to weight loss?

 Let’s break it down.